Saturday, July 13, 2024

 “We tell you the good news: What God promised our ancestors he has fulfilled for us, their children, by raising up Jesus.
 As it is written in the second Psalm: “‘You are my son; today I have become your father.'
 God raised him from the dead so that he will never be subject to decay.
 As God has said, ‘I will give you the holy and sure blessings promised to David.
 So it is also stated elsewhere: You will not let your holy one see decay.

-In conclusion I want to pose a three questions.
+In conclusion I want to pose three questions.

 1. If one believes the Shroud is an authentic miracle that reveals Jesus's suffering, death and resurrection, what are the implications?

-2. Could the Shroud be a sign, planned in advance and purposely created by Jesus through all the actions of the world described in the bible?
+2. Could the Shroud be a sign, planned in advance and purposely created by Jesus?

 Now consider how Paul asked this similar question in Romans 9:22–24 (ESV):